Why Choose LPN Programs in MN?

 The Best 15 Schools with LPN Programs in MN

-Pine Technical College offers a practical nursing diploma to its students.
-The program prepares students to take the NCLEX-PN examination, and it is a prerequisite to go on to the associate of science in nursing degree program.
+Pine Technical & Community College offers a practical nursing diploma to its students.
+The program prepares students to take the NCLEX-PN examination, and it is a prerequisite to go on to the associate of science in a nursing degree program.

 Northwest Technical College in Bemidji offers a practical nursing diploma and associate degree nursing program.
 They are accredited by the Accreditation Commission for Education in Nursing, or ACEN.
 The school offers state-of-the-art simulated clinical settings and supervised clinical rotations.